Why A Designer?

 What Costs Are Involved?

 While projects vary widely, many can by be accomplished in just a few hours of design time.
-If you need help choosing paint colors, lamps, a chair or just accessorizing shelves, a designer can get that done quickly.
-However, large projects require time and professional know-how.
-The reality: most projects take money and time.
-The best idea is to talk with a professional and get an idea of costs for the things you want and need.
-That way, you can set a realistic budget.
-Many people forget about labor costs so remember everything you do will cost money, from hiring an electrician to having an old table repainted.
+However, large projects, such as kitchen and bath remodels, require time and professional know-how.
+The reality: A design project takes money and time.
+The best idea is to talk with a professional to help set a realistic budget.
+Many people forget about labor, shipping and delivery costs, so remember everything you do will cost money, from hiring an electrician to having an old table repainted.
 Hiring a designer is not an inexpensive undertaking, but you will certainly benefit from the creativity and experience a designer will offer.
 It doesn’t have to cost a fortune and even a modest budget will make a huge difference!
 Saving money in one area can allow a splurge in another.

 How Does the Process Work?